ipeterfulop/sql-essentials-course/session_04/README.md

 You can use these scripts to create the tables and populate them with data in your own local database.

 ## Homework assignment
-The homework assignment for this session can be found [homework_04.sql](homework_04.sql) and must be submitted prior to the next session.
+The homework assignment for this session in Markdown format can be found in the [homework_assignment_04.md](assignments/homework_assignment_04.md) file and must be submitted prior to the next session.